The Transformation of the United States Visitor Centers and the Future of Visitor Experience

 • As well if you chose a good vendor, they could integrate with all your existing partners, and this will make it easy.

-• Companies like True Omni can do all the heavy lifting including site surveys, setup, installation, and support.
+• Companies like True Omni can do all the heavy lifting including site surveys, setup, installation and support.

-1. Interactive Kiosks, not the old Kiosks you have sitting in your closet at the center but new technology, that automatically updates, providing relevant information, easy exploration, sharing, and let’s not forget mapping, weather, and easy ways to build itineraries.
+1. Interactive Kiosks, not the old Kiosks you have sitting in your closet at the center but new technology, that automatically updates, providing relevant information, easy exploration, sharing and let’s not forget mapping, weather and easy ways to build itineraries.

 2. Digital Signage – Yes you need screens, you need lots of them, as big as you can get, this will drive people to your center, and it opens up everything we have talked about to allow awareness and ways to educate and engage your visitors.

-4. Mobile Visitor Centers, yes, you can easily build mobile centers that have the technology and all the features below and roll them right into your largest events, local community areas and build your value and represent your brand as it deserves to be.
+4. Mobile Visitor Centers, yes, you can easily build mobile centers that have technology and all the features below and roll them right into your largest events, local community areas and build your value and represent your brand as it deserves to be.

 So now you have it, stop waiting North America, pick up your game and let’s rethink and reimagine the visitor center and experience.
 We need to be competitive, and I know we all want to be the best.
 We have so much to offer, let’s do this right.
 What can I say if you don’t get help with True Omni get help somewhere.
-Give us a call, we are on a mission to see this transformation and are happy to share, help and organize anything we can to get you to the next level.
-Contact us today at [email protected] or call 888-334-6664, and let’s work together to create a visitor center that will drive engagement and revenue for your destination.
+Give us a call, we are on a mission to see this transformation and happy to share, help and organize anything we can to get you to the next level.

 About The Author